 We either eat the aged coconuts (with sweeter flesh) as modeled below by Leo, Aaron, and Yu...

 ... or drink the water from the young coconuts, which is a popular beach activity.
-Here's Nick trying to give the coconut vendor a run for her money,
+Here's Nick trying to give the coconut vendor in Manakara Be a run for her money,